balder-dev/balder/doc/source/index.rst

        <div class="balder-text-side">
          <h4>Scalability without the Headache</h4>
          <p>
-           Write a single test scenario for your core business logic, and reuse it across the web, mobile apps, desktop applications, or even embedded devices.
+           Write a single test scenario for your core business logic, and reuse it across all your
+           <b>product variations</b> - for web, mobile or desktop apps and even for embedded devices.
            <br/><br/>
            <b>No rewrites are needed!</b>
          </p>